ghcn345/Data-Science-in-Film-Industry/README.md

 ## Business Problem

 As the tech industry continues to evolve and mature, companies are expanding the scope of services they offer.
-To stay competitive with peer companies such as Amazon, Apple, and Google, Microsoft can make original video content to offer itsmassive customer-base.
-Microsoft faces a number of obstacles to entering the industry—addressed in this project is the fact that Microsoft has no record producing studio films to base their business decisions from.
+To stay competitive with peer companies such as Amazon, Apple, and Google, Microsoft can make original video content to offer its massive customer-base.
+To enter the industry it would be valuable to have a more than superficial snapshot of the industry as it stands.
+It would be helpful to know what kinds of movies are most popular to produce, what kinds of movies are the most profitable, and what movies receive the highest acclaim from audiences and critics?
+This will help Microsoft know what their peers believe are the best types of movies to produce and will help them decide what types of movies will make them the most for their shareholders and what will help them be taken seriously in the industry.

 Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.